-(2) Delta and vega for the portfolio as a whole
+2. Delta and vega for the portfolio as a whole

 Let us consider delta and vega for a portfolio comprising loans and equities from n client companies (expressed as DELTA(portfolio) and VEGA(portfolio)).
-If one considers sensitivity to be the degree that the market prices and volatilities of individual equities will move in the same direction, then the sensitivity of the portfolio as a whole will be a simple total of the sensitivity of individual equities.
-It would probably be appropriate, however, to think in terms of sensitivity to a equity price index in light of the correlations between movements of individual equities and the resulting diversification effects.
+If one considers the sensitivity of the portfolio to be the percentage change in its asset value when the market prices or volatilities of individual equities move in the same direction, then the sensitivity of the portfolio as a whole will be a simple total of the sensitivity of individual equities.
+It would probably be appropriate, however, to think in terms of sensitivity to an equity price index in light of the correlations between movements of individual equities and the resulting diversification effects.